Problems / Disadvantages of Lumineers®

-The placement of Lumineers® (or similar products) using a no-drilling/no-shots technique has its critics.
-Two major problem issues that are typically brought up are:
+The placement of ultra-thin porcelain veneers (like Lumineers®, Vivaneers®, DURAThin®) using a no-drilling/no-shots protocol has its critics.
+Two of the major problem issues that are typically mentioned are:

-- Ultra-thin porcelain veneers have a reputation for being comparatively opaque, as opposed to translucent and life-like.
+- Subpar esthetics - Ultra-thin veneers have a reputation for needing to be comparatively opaque, as opposed to more translucent and life-like.

-- No-drill technique can easily result in the creation of bulky, over-contoured teeth.
+- Tooth bulkiness - No-tooth preparation placement can easily result in bulky, over-contoured teeth.
 That can make new veneers hard to get use to.
-It can also make the teeth harder to clean.
+It can also make the teeth they're placed on harder to clean.

 Proper case selection is the key.

-In response to these criticisms, dentists who favor the use Lumineers® and equivalents are quick to point out that these issues can be kept in check by way of proper case selection.
+In response to these criticisms, dentists who favor the use of Lumineers® (or equivalent product) are quick to point out that these issues can be kept in check by way of proper case selection.

 1) Difficulty in achieving a natural-looking result.